-dateApproved – The date at which the legal statement or document was approved by the appropriate governing body;
+dateApproved – The date at which the statement or document was approved by the appropriate governing body;

-dateConsidered – The date at which the legal statement or document was considered by the appropriate governing body;
+dateConsidered – The date at which the statement or document was considered by the appropriate governing body;

-dateIntroduced – The date at which the legal statement or document was introduced.
+dateIntroduced – The date at which the statement or document was introduced.

 Figure C-12 below shows the Governance Object structure.